SAP-samples/teched2023-AD266/exercises/ex3/README.md

 Next, we have to add some dependencies to the project to ensure these generated classes can be compiled and used.

-- [ ] Add the following Cloud SDK dependencies to the dependency section of your `srv/pom.xml` file:
+- [ ] 🔨Add the following Cloud SDK dependencies to the dependency section of your `srv/pom.xml` file:

    ```xml
    <!-- Cloud SDK OpenAPI & Destinations -->